clean-code-craft-tcq-7/assignments-c1/transcripts.md

 # Course transcripts

-This page contains the concepts covered in the exercises
+This page covers the concepts covered in the exercises

 ## Purpose